bbauska/Anti-Project-2025/README.md

 <h3>Impact of Schedule F:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>● Undermine the ability of public servants to impartially and effectively carry out services
+  <li>Undermine the ability of public servants to impartially and effectively carry out services
     that are critical to national security, economic stability and public safety.</li>
-  <li>● Eliminates a critical barrier to limiting the implementation of Project 2025’s most egregious
+  <li>Eliminates a critical barrier to limiting the implementation of Project 2025’s most egregious
     recommendations – the independent professional bureaucracy – making it more likely that a president could do such things as target political opponents or use government powers to reward friends.
 In many ways, Schedule F is the linchpin to Project 2025.</li>
-  <li>● Politicize the civil service and eliminate jobs for purely political reasons for as many as 500,000
+  <li>Politicize the civil service and eliminate jobs for purely political reasons for as many as 500,000
     federal workers while blocking Congress or anyone else from doing anything to stop it.
 “Everett Kelley, national president of the American Federation of Government Employees, which is the largest union representing federal and D.C. government workers.
 ‘Our union members are very